Injuries have plagued Tiger Woods in recent years, but he is playing well and it would be unwise to rule him out at Augusta National.

 Since then, he has won a further three times including 2005 whee he pulled off THAT chip.

 He has missed the cut just once; in 1996 at his second Masters tournament.
 That disappointment clearly did not effect his confidence as he would blitz the field a year later.

 Let’s not forget what he has achieved in the game.
 Tiger Woods is a 14-time Major Champion.
 He has won 107 times around the world in his professional career.
 It would be unwise to rule out someone with that pedigree; regardless of his injury woes.

 As alluded to above, many people think Tiger is done and will not win another Major, but Woods has defied expectations his whole life.

-The 14-time Major Champion may not be the same player that dominated world golf for prolonged periods in the last decade, but he is still Tiger Woods and as long as Tiger Woods is competing, you simply cannot write him off.
+The 14-time Major Champion may not be the same player that dominated world golf for prolonged periods, but he is still Tiger Woods and as long as Tiger Woods is competing, you simply cannot write him off.
 Especially at Augusta.